janstarke/janstarke.github.io/_posts/2021-02-22-modular-quare-root.markdown

 title:  "Modular square root"
 date:   2021-02-22
 categories: rust crypto
+author: jasa
 ---

-Finally, I managed to implement the Tonelli-Shanks-Algorithm (https://en.wikipedia.org/wiki/Tonelli%E2%80%93Shanks_algorithm) in Rust, and I learned a lot by doing it:
+Finally, I managed to implement the Tonelli-Shanks-Algorithm[^1] in Rust, and I learned a lot by doing it:

 * Rusts BigInt does not provide methods for doing fundamental modular arithmetics, such as power or gcd
-* There is a fork of `BigInt`, which is named `num-bigint-dig` (https://crates.io/crates/num-bigint-dig), which provides at least `modpow`
+* There is a fork of `BigInt`, which is named `num-bigint-dig`[^2], which provides at least `modpow`
 * There is no simple way to generate random BigInt values in Rust

 Using this knowledge, I decided to use `gmp::mpz::Mpz` for doing arithmetics with big integers.
 However, here is my solution: